kunalmaloo77/GitTutorial/climateChange.md

 **Introduction**

 Climate change is one of the most pressing issues facing humanity today.
 It refers to long-term alterations in temperature, precipitation, wind patterns, and other aspects of the Earth's climate system.
 Driven largely by human activities—especially the burning of fossil fuels and deforestation—climate change poses severe threats to ecosystems, economies, and communities worldwide.
-Despite increasing awareness, effective action remains limited, and time is running out to mitigate its most catastrophic effects.

 **Causes of Climate Change**